p-nordmann/malcolm-sampler/README.md

 ## Acknowledgement

-This work is based on work performed in 2019 during an internship at SINTEF.
-The original work came with the following
+This work is based on code developed in 2019 during an internship at SINTEF.

-acknowledgement:
+The original work came with the following acknowledgement:

 > This work has been produced with support from the SINTEF-coordinated Pre-ACT project
 > (Project No. 271497) funded by RCN (Norway), Gassnova (Norway), BEIS (UK), RVO (Netherlands), and BMWi (Germany) and